ffreemt/electron-updater-example/README.md

+Need to use yarn to build (yarn && yarn run build); using pnp would result in "electron-tuil-runtime" not found.

 This repo contains the **bare minimum code** to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater) with releases stored on GitHub.

 If you can't use GitHub, you can use other providers: